mdulansk/Power-Outage-EDA/README.md

 Test Statistic: Difference of means of power outages per capita from the West and East.
 This is an effective statistic because it compares the central tendency of the two distributions, which is the main concern for the question.

+Relevant Columns: This test was performed with the grouped_state_no_outliers data set, focusing on the 'OUTAGES.POP.NORM' and 'W or E' columns.

+Process: The OUTAGES.POP.NORM column was shuffled 10,000 times and each shuffle the difference of means between the East and West groups was calculated to form the test statistic distribution.

 <div style="display: flex; justify-content: center;">
     <iframe src="assets/perm_plot.html" width=1000 height=600 frameBorder=0></iframe>
 </div>

 P-value: 0.41

-Conclusion: Fail to Reject the null hypothesis that power outages per capita from states in the west and in the east come from the same distribution.
+Conclusion: Fail to Reject the null hypothesis that power outages per 100,000 people from states in the West and in the East come from the same distribution.